 Granola with Almonds, Chia, Flax, and Dried Fruit

 Homemade granola is one of the simplest things to make.
-I love the mélange of flavors and textures; it’s a bit sweet with enough salt to balance the sweetness and bring out the flavor of the nuts, seeds and spices.
+I love the mélange of flavors and textures; it’s a bit sweet with enough salt to balance the sweetness and bring out the flavor of the nuts, seeds, and spices.
 It cooks up crunchy and depending on how much you stir it you will have nice clusters too.
 It’s amendable so tweak it with your favorite ingredients or use what you have on hand.
 Honestly with the crummy weather we’ve been having if you’re cooped up inside for the weekend, make a batch of granola.
-(More please and the recipe.)

 Thick rolled oats are the base and sometimes I substitute rye flakes.
 For the dried fruit I mostly use raisins, but, you can use dates, apricots, and cranberries.
 Quite a few recipes use coconut and I was doubtful I would like it, but, once I tried it’s become a must.
 It’s another layer of flavor so why not give it a go.
 Ground flax and chia seeds are added for more fiber and nutrition.
 You can use sunflower, pumpkin or sesame seeds.
 Granola is a great way to use up small bits of nuts and dried fruit and it keeps well.